gmc-code/PC-Microbit-Extension-backup/docs/game_progressions/RPS_dictionary.rst

         if winner == 'invalid entry':
             display.show(Image.MEH)
         if winner == 'tie':
-            display.scroll('=')
+            display.show('=')
         elif winner == 'human':
             display.show(Image.YES)
         elif winner == 'computer':
             display.show(Image.NO)

+        sleep(500)
+        display.clear()

 ----

 .. admonition:: Tasks

     #.
-Modify the microbit code to scroll the instructions before the first game but not again.
-    #.
-Modify the microbit code to scroll the instructions before the first game then to show arrows to the A button and B button to prompt to play another game.
+Modify the microbit code so that after the first game, arrows to the A button and B button are shown to prompt the user to play another game.
     #.
 Add counters so that the total wins, losses and ties is scrolled after each game. e.g. 'W3 L2 T4'
     #.
 Use if-else after each game to ask to continue playing by pressing the A button or to exit by pressing the B button.
     #.
 Modify the display of the R, P or S to use custom images instead.